 Senior Technical Expert

-Katja joined SDDirect in January 2017.
-Prior to that Katja worked for the Department for International Development (DFID) most recently in DFID Pakistan (2013 – 2016) as Senior Social Development Adviser and Democracy and Accountability Team Leader and in DFID Nigeria (2010-2013) as Senior Gender Adviser.
+Prior to this Katja worked for the Department for International Development (DFID) most recently in DFID Pakistan (2013 – 2016) as Senior Social Development Adviser and Democracy and Accountability Team Leader and in DFID Nigeria (2010-2013) as Senior Gender Adviser.
 She has also worked on Aid for Trade, on Aid Effectiveness and in DRC, Angola, Burundi.
 In the Caribbean Katja was seconded to developing country governments to strengthen social policy and planning.
 Here Katja gained deep insight into the practical realities of doing social development on the ground, learning to navigate scarce resources, power and politics to support institutional change and capacity development for poverty reduction, inclusion and women’s empowerment.
 She has worked with a wide range of partner governments, multilateral and bilateral agencies, as well as research, community-based and civil society organisations.

 Areas of expertise include social policy and planning; gender equality and women’s empowerment including in Islamic contexts; gender mainstreaming; fragile and conflict states; social norm change; poverty, vulnerability and social exclusion; voice, accountability and state citizen engagement; qualitative and participatory research & M&E; aid for trade; urban poverty and infrastructure development; conflict reduction and peacebuilding; democracy, civil society and elections; aid effectiveness